newsdev/int-newsapps-template/README.md

 ./go.sh -t flask -n testproject
 ```

+In either case, we are assuming your project working directory is `~/src/nyt`.
+If that's not true, you can also specify a directory using `-d your/directory/here`

 ## Step 2: Set up persistence (if you need it)
 * We use PostgreSQL 9.6.x for persistence.
 You can install it locally with homebrew.
 ```bash